bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:29:17

-No, as far as I know there is there's basically a library called Rust Miniscript and a library written by CPython that does Miniscript and C++ Those libraries you can use but they're not fully functional wallets So I don't know if anybody is using Miniscript in the wild, maybe Blockstream is for their what is it?
+No, as far as I know, there is there's basically a library called Rust Miniscript and a library written by CPython that does Miniscript and C++ Those libraries you can use but they're not fully functional wallets So I don't know if anybody is using Miniscript in the wild, maybe Blockstream is for their what is it?
+Liquid sidechain stuff, I would know.

 Aaron van Wirdum: 00:29:36

-Liquid sidechain?
-Liquid sidechain stuff, I would know.
 Okay, well interesting, like I said that sounds like a pretty big step actually.

 Sjors Provoost: 00:29:43

-Yeah, and it would also I think This is the longer term trend of hopefully turning Bitcoin Core from a not a very good wallet, was quite slow, quite weird, to hopefully a very good wallet.
+Yeah, and it would also I think This is the longer-term trend of hopefully turning Bitcoin Core from a not a very good wallet, was quite slow, quite weird, to hopefully a very good wallet.
 And at least a very good wallet for power users, right?
 So maybe exchanges want to use it more.
-And My hope is that if this wallet becomes very powerful, then more people will help review the code and more people will help improve it.
+My hope is that if this wallet becomes very powerful, then more people will help review the code and more people will help improve it.
 So you kind of get this self-amplifying effect.
 Once it's useful enough, more people will look at it, but it takes a very long time to become useful enough because it's not useful enough so not enough people are working on it.
 It's really I think maybe four people.